princedan-123/aidDev/README.md

 USAGE

 In the homepage of the project there is a search box, enter your search query in the search box, then select the type of material you want to be recommended from the menu, note that by defoult video is selected, then click on then recommend butten.
-In order for you to get the best out of this project you should take note of the following points.
+In order for you to get the best out of this application you should take note of the following points.
-Your search query should be pecific and limited to software engineering related items.
+Your search query should be specific and limited to software engineering related items.
 It should also be noted that although Google APIs are free, it is quota based.
 Each time you enter a search query you are using from the allcated quota and if it exceeded you may get an error massage.